-Google's bot is called Googlebot, and the Bing Network's bot is called Bingbot.
-Many other search engines, like Excite, Lycos, Alexa and Ask Jeeves also have their own bots.
+Google's bot is called Googlebot, and Microsoft's bot is called Bingbot.
+Many search engines, like Excite, Lycos, Alexa, and Ask Jeeves, also have their own bots.
 Most bots are from search engines, although sometimes other sites send out bots for various reasons.
 For example, some sites may ask you to put code on your website to verify you own that website, and then they send a bot to see if you put the code on your site.

 The robots.txt file belongs in your document root folder.

 You can simply create a blank file and name it robots.txt.
 This will reduce site errors and allow all search engines to rank anything they want.

 How to Block Robots and Search Engines From Crawling

 If you want to stop bots from visiting your site and stop search engines from ranking you, use this code: